Play It Safe in the Sun

 Sand, concrete, water, and snow are highly reflective surfaces that can expose you to more of the sun's rays.

-Keep the water lukewarm, not hot.
+Keep the water cool, not hot.
 This can soothe the skin

 After the bath, gently rub a good moisturizer onto your skin.

-Consider using a mild over-the-counter pain reliever if you are feeling pain.
+Consider using a mild over-the-counter anti-inflammatory pain reliever if you are feeling pain.

 For serious blistering, see your doctor right away.